 - Artists in Residence are granted access to the Estate and designated studio in accordance with park regulations and contract.
 No rental or utility usage fees are assessed.

 - Cash stipends, honorariums, or scholarships are not offered by the Deering Estate as part of the Artist in Residence Program.

-- The artist is responsible for supplying his/her own tools, materials, and anything necessary to complete his/her art works.
+- The artist is responsible for supplying their own tools, materials, and anything necessary to complete their art works.

 - Living accommodations, rent or other financial support, transportation of people or artworks, and food costs are the responsibility of the artist.